Shooting Sports & Wildlife Project

 - 4-H national shooting sports video

-Project leader and volunteer resources
+- Project ideas and resources for exhibitors

 - Job descriptions for shooting sports & wildlife volunteers are available from your county staff: www.4-H.umn.edu/county